OneManStudioDotSe/where-did-the-money-go-web/docs/CATEGORIES.md

 Users can:

-1. **Create Custom Mappings**: Define new pattern → category rules
+1. **Create Custom Mappings**: Define new pattern → category rules via Settings → Categorization → Custom Mapping Rules
-2. **Override Default Mappings**: Custom rules take priority
+2. **Override Default Mappings**: Custom rules always take priority over built-in mappings
-3. **Manually Categorize**: Assign category to specific transactions
+3. **Manually Categorize**: Click any transaction to assign a different category
-4. **Learn from Behavior**: When user categorizes, offer to create rule
+4. **Bulk Categorization**: Select multiple transactions and recategorize them at once (enable in Settings)
+5. **Create Custom Subcategories**: Add custom subcategories to any of the 13 default categories

+### Custom Mapping Rules

+When enabled in Settings, users can:
+- Create rules with pattern, match type (contains, starts with, exact, regex)
+- Assign to any category and subcategory
+- Set priority (higher priority rules are checked first)
+- View and manage all rules via the Mapping Rules modal
+- Rules are automatically applied when new transactions are imported

 ### Persistence

-All custom mappings stored in `localStorage`:
+All custom data stored in `localStorage`:
 - `custom_category_mappings`: User-defined pattern rules
-- `manual_assignments`: Specific transaction → category overrides
+- `custom_subcategories`: User-created subcategories
+- `app_settings`: Application settings including feature toggles

+---

+*Last updated: 2025-12-25*